...

 Security in SOA OS23 uses a zero trust architecture.
 This means that no service is trusted by default.
 Whenever one service is talking to another it has to prove who it is.
 This is handled through service authentication and identity management.
 Many systems use OAuth, JWT tokens, and encrypted connections over TLS to keep this communication safe.

 On the edge of the system and in the API Gateway, teams bring in additional API security.
 This includes rate limiting (controlling how many requests are allowed), IP restrictions (only letting some sources connect), and input validation (checking that incoming data is safe).
-Inside the cluster, there is a policy enforcement layer that determines which services can communicate with each other, maintains logs for auditing purposes and assists with compliance for laws and regulations.

 The observability layer is used to monitor how the system is working.
 It collects metrics (numbers), logs (text records), traces (the path a request goes through services).
 Distributed tracing is used to indicate the flow of one request through multiple services.
 Service performance monitoring and SLA management help keep uptime and response times within agreed targets.
-Tools like Prometheus and OpenTelemetry send this data to dashboards and alerts, so engineers can see problems early and fix them before users are affected.

 AI, Automation And Edge